Does EDR slow down my computer?

 4. Have all other security tools been completely uninstalled?
 In particular, antivirus software and any other EDR software already installed.

-Once this information has been gathered, send it to [email protected].
 This will allow us to analyze the situation more quickly, and distinguish between a local (computer), network (connection/server), or installed EDR problem.

 Last updated